The success of a fantastic fireworks shot is the location. You need to know where the fireworks will go off well before they do.

 Figure 4

-PhotoMechanic lets you rate images using color code system and/or stars.
-I primarily use the stars since this is how I was marking my contact sheets back in the days of film.
+Step Three—Rating PhotoMechanic lets you rate images using a color code system and/or stars.
+I primarily use the stars because this is how I marked my contact sheets back in the days of film.

 Figure 5